Speaking of…Kurt Keena & Julie Irwin

-I work very hard to do my job well, and in doing so, I have put countless hours into learning more about certain norms, diagnoses, socioeconomic impact, mental health, and evidenced based practice for articulation, phonological, and language therapy for this population.
+I work very hard to do my job well.
+In doing so, I have put countless hours into learning more about certain norms, diagnoses, socioeconomic impact, mental health, and evidenced-based practice for articulation, phonological, and language therapy for this population.
 This hunger I have to learn has made me realize that it does not matter where I work, as long as I am invested in what I do and believe in the power of this profession.
 Especially in a school district full of students as underprivileged and traumatized as mine, you really get an idea of how much of an impact we can have on our students.

 What is your favorite diagnosis to treat and why?

 Kurt: My favorite diagnosis to treat is dysphagia.
-For adults, there are far things more frustrating and scary than not being able to eat or drink.
+For adults, there are far things more frustrating and scary than not eating or drinking.
 It’s one of the most automatic (and enjoyable) things we do!
 The experiences I had helping adults gain back their swallowing functioning were both exciting and rewarding to me.
 On the other end of the lifespan, performing dysphagia evaluation and treatment with newborns was probably the most rewarding and exciting work I’ve done in this field so far.
-I loved working directly with the babies, and helping parents understand and better care for their fragile new child was incredible.
+I loved working directly with the babies, and helping parents understand, and better care for their fragile new child was incredible.

-Julie: I personally like working with people with aphasia best, perhaps because it is the population in which I have the most experience, but also because it is a diagnosis that is so misunderstood by people outside of the medical world.
-I believe in the power of communication, and can only imagine what it would be like to have your intellect preserved but your ability to communicate interrupted.
+Julie: I personally like working with people with aphasia best, perhaps because it is the population in which I have the most experience, but also because it is a diagnosis that people so misunderstand outside of the medical world.
+I believe in the power of communication and can only imagine what it would be like to have your intellect preserved, but your ability to communicate interrupted.
 These individuals can have deficits in auditory comprehension, reading comprehension, verbal expression, and/or written expression.
-Because these skills are controlled by different areas in the brain, it becomes our job to help these people use their preserved strengths and build on their areas of weakness to help them become functional communicators once again.
-I enjoy the challenge of this disorder and the benefits speech therapy can have on the people who live with it.
+Because different areas in the brain control these skills, it becomes our job to help these people use their preserved strengths and build on their areas of weakness to help them become functional communicators once again.
+I enjoy the challenge of this disorder, and the benefits speech therapy can have on the people who live with it.

 What is your biggest piece of advice to someone thinking about traveling for their clinical fellowship?

 Julie: I would love to tell anyone and everyone considering traveling for their CF to go ahead and do it.
-As a person who is horrendous at making decisions, even as small as what coffee drink to order, this decision was a no-brainer for me.
-What better way to explore the country, diversify your resume, gain experience under excellent mentors, and feed the adventure seeking side of yourself than pursuing a job through Advanced Medical?
+As a horrendous person at making decisions, even as small as what coffee drink to order, this decision was a no-brainer for me.
+What better way to explore the country, diversify your resume, gain experience under excellent mentors, and feed the adventure-seeking side of yourself than pursuing a job through Advanced Medical?
 This job has allowed me to expand my horizons, conquer new feats, learn new things, challenge myself, embrace uncertainty, seek thrill, and find myself.
 It is truly the best decision I have made in my life, and there is not a single day that goes by that I regret it.
-I only wish everyone could experience what it feels like to truly live, so if you have the chance to do it, please do!
+I only wish everyone could experience what it feels like to live truly, so please do if you have the chance to do it!
 “To live will be an awfully big adventure.”

 Favorite place you have traveled to?